How to buy the right child car seat

 Some bases can be fixed to your car using the adult seat belt, or can be attached via Isofix connectors.
 Some bases can be attached by either method, which is useful if you currently have an older car (without Isofix) but are thinking of upgrading sometime soon.

-Some bases can be used with both rear-facing Group 0+ car seats and forward-facing Group 1 seats.
+Some bases can be used with both rear-facing Group 0+ car seats and forward-facing or rearward-facing Group 1 seats.

 Did you know that the carry handles on your infant carrier aren't there simply to make it easy to carry your little one?
 They are actually a safety feature.

 They contribute to the protection and stability of your child seat during a crash.
-Read your instructions to find out exactly how the carry handles need to be positioned when the car seat is in your car, to make sure you're protecting your baby as much as possible.
+Read the instruction manual to find out exactly how the carry handles need to be positioned when the car seat is in your car, to make sure you're protecting your baby as much as possible.

 Harness – three-point

-A three-point harness, commonly found on car seats for infants, has a crotch strap and two shoulder straps which join at a buckle over the child's pelvis.
+A three-point harness, commonly found on car seats for infants, has a crotch strap and two shoulder straps that join at a buckle over the child's pelvis.

 Harness – five-point